Swiss prosecutors investigate fatal Tesla crash

-ZURICH, May 16 (Reuters) - Swiss prosecutors have begun looking into the circumstances of a fatal crash of a Tesla electric car last week that firefighters think may have set off a fire in the vehicle’s battery.
+ZURICH (Reuters) - Swiss prosecutors have begun looking into the circumstances of a fatal crash of a Tesla (TSLA.O) electric car last week that firefighters think may have set off a fire in the vehicle’s battery.

 A spokesman for prosecutors in the southern canton of Ticino said authorities were examining what led to the accident.
 It was too early to discuss the cause at this stage, he added.